colin-chang/BigFileForm/README.md

 ## How to use it?
 this middleware is easy to be used by a few steps.
 ### configuration
-configure the file size limiation in `appsettings.json`.
+configures the file size limitation in `appsettings.json`.
 ```json
 {
   "BigFileFormOptions": {